 It’s difficult to reach the A-spot on your own, so having a dexterous partner or a long sex toy handy helps greatly.
 Candy Pink Rabbit A-Spot Vibe features a tapping bead in its tip, which offers a delightful “bounce” against the A-spot.
 The Rabbit's clitoral stimulator features classic bunny ears, which hug the clitoris snugly.
 The shaft has lovely flexibility, ensuring deep and comfortable penetration.

 Here's what one customer had to say about the A-spot Rabbit:

 "This is a pretty cool Rabbit, takes a little getting used to the different settings for the different parts but once you get it right for you it really hits the spot!"

-Direct stimulation of the A-spot spot can produce strong orgasms which feel very similar to G-spot orgasms (giving energy rather than sapping it like a clitoral orgasm tends to do).
+Direct stimulation of the A-spot spot can produce intense orgasms, similar to G-spot orgasms.
+A deeper orgasm tends to give energy rather than sapping it like a clitoral orgasm.

-Dr. Chua Chee Ann, known as the ‘A-spot Pioner’ after having publicised his findings on the A-spot, claims that stimulating the A-spot for 10 minutes each day can lead to increased lubrication and easier orgasms; we’re not sure that this is 100% accurate, but you’ll have fun trying it!
+Dr Chua Chee Ann, known as the 'A-spot Pioneer' after publicising his findings on the A-spot.
+Dr Chua Chee Ann claims that stimulating the A-spot for 10 minutes daily leads to an increase in lubrication and easier orgasms.
+We're not sure this is 100% accurate, but you’ll have fun trying it!